HewlettPackard/shs-docs/docs/portal/developer-portal/operations/configure_qos_shs.md

 # Configure QoS for Slingshot Host Software (SHS)

 The cxi-driver includes multiple QoS profiles for SHS.
-This includes PCP to DSCP mappings and other settings that must match the Rosetta side configs, as well as which internal HPE Slingshot 200Gbps NIC resources are made available to each traffic class in a profile.
+This includes PCP to DSCP mappings and other settings that must match the Rosetta side configurations, as well as which internal HPE Slingshot 200Gbps NIC resources are made available to each traffic class in a profile.

 An admin will be able to choose from one of the profiles that is made available.
 See the following subsections for guidance on viewing and selecting QoS profiles on the host.